Fabula crepidata

+Actors in masks, depicted in a fresco at the House of the Dioscuri (Pompeii, 1st century AD), possibly performing the Greek myth of Telephus and Auge.

-A fabula crepidata or fabula cothurnata is a Latin tragedy with Greek subjects.
-The genre probably originated in adaptations of Greek tragedy (hence the names, coming from crepida = sandal and cothurnus) beginning in the early third century BC.
+A fabula crepidata or fabula cothurnata ('story/play in Greek boots', referring to the crepida and cothurnus) is a Latin tragedy with Greek subjects.
+The genre originated in adaptations of Greek tragedy beginning in the early third century BC.
 Only nine have survived intact, all by Seneca.
 Of the plays written by Lucius Livius Andronicus, Gnaeus Naevius, Quintus Ennius, Marcus Pacuvius, Lucius Accius, and others, only titles, small fragments, and occasionally brief summaries are left.
 Ovid's Medea also did not survive.